Dougley/Neko.js/README.md

 Installing the bot is simple.
 Open terminal/cmd in the Neko.js folder and `npm install` to install.

 ### Configuration
 You'll find a `config.example` file in the Neko.js root.
 Edit the file with your own settings and rename the file to `config.json`.
-Hopefully most of the config values are self-explanatory, but we will try to document them in the future.
+Hopefully most of the config values are self-explanatory, but we plan to document them in the future.

 ### Usage
 Using the bot is just as simple as the installation.
 Make sure your [Redis](http://redis.io/) server is running ([Redis Guide](http://redis.io/topics/quickstart)), then open terminal/cmd in the Neko.js folder and `node neko.js`.